Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Discussion

 \section{Discussion}

-The 21\textsuperscript{st} century marked a shift in the adoption of digital technologies, the abundance of data and the development of new research methodologies.
-These advancements spurred the emergence of learning analytics where several techniques were adapted, applied and expanded to explore the dynamics of learning processes.
-Techniques, such as SNA, ENA, ordered network analysis, temporal networks, psychological networks and multichannel sequence analysis, have all been used to capture the learning process.
+The 21\textsuperscript{st} century marked a shift in the adoption of digital technologies driven by the abundance of data and the development of new research methodologies.
+These advancements spurred the emergence of learning analytics where several techniques were adapted, applied, and expanded to explore the dynamics of learning processes.
+Techniques, such as SNA, ENA, and ONA have all been used to capture the learning process.
 Each of these methods was used to offer unique insights.
 In this paper, we presented TNA as a novel framework for the analysis of event data as a temporal process.
-TNA builds on ---and expands--- the strong foundations of the existing models.
+TNA builds ---and expands--- on the strong foundations of the existing models.

-In the grand scheme of things, using networks to model or represent the stochastic transition process or Markov models is neither entirely new nor uncommon.
-In fact, several seminal papers on Markov models have used networks explicitly to represent and visualize the transition process and the literature is awash with empirical examples \cite{Gales_Young_2008,Kim_Lee_Xue_Niu_2018,Sarkar_Moore_2005,Silver_Silva_2021,Spedicato_2017}.
-Further, it stands to reason that taking advantage of the graph theoretical representation of the transition process to model the relationships between the event processes is both natural and beneficial.
-Nevertheless, an explicit formalization of the transition networks has been rarely leveraged nor has it been applied to the learning process.
-TNA offers a robust framework, an R package\footnote{\texttt{tna} package: https://github.com/sonsoleslp/tna}, and a theoretical grounding for such modeling, expanding over existing approaches by introducing several functions, e.g., validation methods.
+In the grand scheme of things, the use of networks to model or represent the stochastic transition process or Markov models are neither entirely new nor uncommon.
+In fact, several seminal papers on Markov models have used networks explicitly to represent and visualize the transition process and the literature is awash with empirical examples \cite{Gales_Young_2008,Kim_Lee_Xue_Niu_2018,Sarkar_Moore_2005,Silver_Silva_2021,Spedicato_2017, Zou2019}.
+Further, it stands to reason that taking advantage of the graph's theoretical representation of the transition process to model the relationships between the event processes is both natural and beneficial.
+Nevertheless, an explicit formalization of the transition networks has not been leveraged nor has it been applied to the learning process.
+TNA offers a robust framework and a theoretical grounding for such modeling, expanding over existing approaches by introducing several functions, e.g., validation methods.
+Moreover, it offers an R package \cite{Anonymous_2024} as well as a set of step-by-step tutorials to aid researchers in implementing TNA \cite{Saqr2025-vs,Lopez-Pernas2025-bi,Saqr2025-kn}.